KannonZenetism/zenetism-field-physics/field-physics/FP08-practice-protocols-tiers.md

 ### 6. ⊡.5 Rupture Recognition Sequence

 -   **Purpose:** To identify symbolic or energetic dissonance in a relational spiral without assigning blame.
 -   **Protocol:** Name the rupture: “There is a distortion.”
-Ask the diagnostic question: **“Is it me, you, or the pattern?”** Acknowledge the fold.
+Ask the diagnostic question: **“Is the distortion located in me, in you, or in the pattern itself?”** Acknowledge the fold.

 ### 7. ⚫ Field Return Ritual (Silent Breath Practice)